obheda12/GitDorker/README.md

 ![Results](https://github.com/obheda12/GitDorker/blob/master/GitDorker%20Usage%20Example%20-%20Tesla.png)

 Note: The more advanced queries you put (i.e incorporation of user, org, endpoint information, etc. the more succint results you will achieve)

+## Screenshots
+I am more than open to suggestions and criticisms.
+If you think the tool sucks or if you find issues/bugs please let me know and recommend how I can improve it :)

 # Credits